 - Installation and sub-structures

-- Wind farm optimization
+- Wind farm optimization and control

 - Experimental testing and validation

 - Energy transition perspectives